-- 36. A member encouraged strongly the Government of Vanuatu to revise its import tax law to limit, to the greatest extent possible, the use of import tariff exemptions.
+44. A member encouraged strongly the Government of Vanuatu to revise its import tax law to limit, to the greatest extent possible, the use of import tariff exemptions.
 Rather than using a complex and potentially discriminatory tariff exemption scheme, the Government of Vanuatu should give careful consideration to providing low bound tariff rates to import items which served as inputs for those enterprises for which the Government would seek to encourage operations.

-The representative of Vanuatu replied that his Government had recently taken steps to lower tariffs on inputs used in the production process substantially, but reiterated the importance of tariff revenues for his country.
-New legislation had made the duty exemption policy more transparent and reduced discretion.
+45. The representative of Vanuatu replied that his Government had recently taken steps to lower tariffs on inputs used in the production process substantially but reiterated the importance of tariff revenues for his country.
+New legislation made the duty exemption policy more transparent and reduced discretion.
 Decisions were now based on objective criteria for evaluating the contribution that individual exemptions would make to the economic development of the country.
 These criteria did not discriminate between products originating in different countries.
-They included the quality of the product, the size of the investment in productive capacity, participation of Ni Vanuatu, the location of the business, workers employed and training opportunities provided.
-Decisions could be subject to judicial review.
-Details of the system were provided to the Working Party. - 37.
-The representative of Vanuatu stated that upon accession to the WTO, any tariff exemptions would only be implemented in conformity with the relevant WTO provisions including Articles I and XXIV of the GATT 1994 and the TRIMs Agreement.
-The Working Party took note of this commitment.
+They included; the quality of the product, the size of the investment in productive capacity, participation of Ni Vanuatu, the location of the business, workers employed, training opportunities provided, Decisions could be subject to judicial review.
+Details of the system were provided to the Working Party.